Bambuti (film)

 Bambuti (originally Kein Platz für wilde Tiere) is a 1956 West German film directed by Bernhard Grzimek and Michael Grzimek.

 Known as No Place for Wild Animals in the US, the film documents the need for nature reserves in Africa.

 Plot

-The film tells of the ever-advancing destruction of the African natural and animal world through the constantly growing and expanding human civilization and admonishes this, as well as the poaching there.
-Various animal species, mainly around Lake Edward, are shown, but the indigenous people living in the rainforest there, the "Bambuti" (a pygmy people), are also presented.
+The film casts a critical light on the ever-advancing destruction of the African natural and animal world through the constantly growing and expanding human civilization as well as through poaching.
+Various animal species, mainly around Lake Edward, are shown, while the indigenous people living in the rainforest, the "Bambuti" (a pygmy people), are also presented.

 Background

 The film is only very loosely based on the book of the same name that was published in 1954 or has little in common with it, apart from the warning core message.
 The latter is primarily about how Bernhard Grzimek goes in search of new animals for the Frankfurt Zoo in the Belgian Congo, catches some and transports them to Frankfurt, including an okapi, which was the first in Germany.
 Michael wanted to film his father's book in color and so the two traveled back to Africa to film in northeastern Congo, Sudan, Uganda, Kenya and Tanganyika.

 In order for Michael to be able to complete the film, a loan of 100,000 DM had to be taken out and the state film guarantee office only guaranteed half of the total costs of the film.
 Many film professionals who saw the documentary before it was officially released complained that the animals were shown "too peacefully" there, as they were used to scenes with predators on the prowl or other animal species attacking people from previous African films, for example.
 A Munich film distributor also initially rejected the production.